Academic & General Information

 Degree Programs and Program Highlights

 Colorado College offers a variety of undergraduate programs leading to a Bachelor of Arts (B.A).
-Complementing the B.A. program is the First Year Experience, which allows students to develop research, writing, analytical, and creative skills that are applied to the discipline or topic.
+Complementing the B.A. program is the First Year Program, which allows students to develop research, writing, analytical, and creative skills that are applied to the discipline or topic.
 Also available are special studies, interdisciplinary courses, and professional and cooperative programs for business, law, the health professions, military science and teacher preparation.

 The College’s Summer Session offers both on and off-campus undergraduate courses and graduate courses, as well as thematic institutes designed to integrate academic, practical, and professional experience.